 Ware, Jackson, Lee, O'Neill, Smith & Barrow, LLP

 For over twenty-eight years, Paul Smith has been very successful trying many different types of cases to juries.
 He has also tried numerous bench trials and argued in federal and state appellate courts.
 Paul has tried a variety of cases on both sides of the docket, including oil & gas, environmental, commercial, personal injury, products liability, professional liability and employment cases.
+Paul started his career in the Tort section at Vinson and Elkins before joining Ware Jackson.
 He is a member of the American Board of Trial Advocates and is AV Rated by Martindale-Hubbell, the highest rating from the preeminent standard in attorney ratings.

 Early in his career, Paul learned that the keys to winning a case are knowledge of the law and sustained, relentless and focused preparation.
 Paul has been fortunate enough to work both with and against some of the best trial lawyers in the country.
 This experience has allowed him to develop the skills in advocacy and good judgment he uses to represent his clients.
 Paul gives honest and straightforward evaluations to clients, directly answering their questions and advising them on what work needs to be done to consistently meet or exceed goals.
 He is always available for his clients — early, late, weekends and holidays.
 His talent for advocacy, persuasion skills and judgment allows him to ethically, efficiently and successfully represent clients with diverse types of issues and cases.